Ajazsakib/alarm-clock/README.md

 ## Demo

-You can try out the live demo of the app // jab host karunga tab rakhunga
+You can try out the live demo of the app // https://ajazsakib.github.io/alarm-clock/

 ## Installation and Usage